Air Force’s mystery space plane lands, ends 2-year mission

 Officials say this latest mission successfully completed its objectives.
 Experiments from the Air Force Research Laboratory were aboard.

 This was the fifth spaceflight by a vehicle of this sort.
 No. 6 is planned next year with another launch from Cape Canaveral.
-According to Air Force Secretary Barbara Barrett, “Each successive mission advances our nation’s space capabilities.”
+The solar-powered plane is flown by remote control without a crew.